Templates & Components

 1. On the Navigation page, select Experience Fragments.

-2. Find the Experience Fragment to edit.
+2. Click through the folders until you reach the web variation of the XF.
 Select the checkbox, then Edit from the top menu.

 3. When the authoring page opens, edit as normal.

-4. Publish the Experience Fragment.
+4. Publish the XF.
 Changes will reflect on all pages that reference it.